pavlo-myskov/pavlo-myskov/README.md

 <h1 align="center">Welcome to the passionate Software Developer profile!</h1>

-Hi there 👋
+#### Hi there 👋

-I'm Pavlo Myskov, **Python Full Stack Developer** with a strong foundation in many modern technologies, including programming languages such as Python(Flask, Django) and JavaScript(jQuery), database development(SQL, Django ORM, SQLAlchemy), frontend development with CSS(Sass, Bootstrap), HTML, unit testing, CI/CD.
+I'm a **Full Stack Developer** with over two years of hands-on experience.

+I specialize in a range of modern technologies including:

+✔️ Backend: Python (Flask, Django)

+✔️ Frontend: JavaScript (React, Vue.js, jQuery), CSS3 (Sass, Bootstrap), HTML5

+✔️ Databases: SQL, Django ORM, SQLAlchemy, PostgreSQL

+✔️ Development Tools: Unit testing, CI/CD pipelines

+✔️ Cloud Services: AWS, Heroku

-I'm recently graduated from the [Code Institute](https://codeinstitute.net/) Full Stack Software Development Diploma bootcamp.
-I have a strong passion for learning new technologies and building web applications.
-I am a self-motivated, hard-working, and responsible person.
-I am a good team player and also able to work independently.
+⭐ Certified by [Code Institute as a Full Stack Software Developer](https://www.credential.net/c606a3a8-84cb-4fbf-a41e-fa1b3fd49db9#gs.9ewzr4), I have a strong passion for learning new technologies and building web applications.
+I am self-motivated, hard-working, and responsible, with the ability to work both independently and as a team player.

-My main field is full-cycle web development, from scratch, including planning, designing, developing, testing, deploying, and maintaining.
-I am also experienced in working with RESTful APIs, Bot development, Automation, and Scraping.
+#### What I Do:
+- Full-Cycle Web development: planning, designing, developing, testing, deploying, and maintaining applications
+- Building and integrating RESTful APIs
+- Bot development
+- Script automation
+- Web scraping/crawling

-On my GitHub profile, you will find a variety of projects that showcase my abilities in Software Development.

-I am always open to new challenges and opportunities, and I welcome collaborations and contributions to my projects.
+On my GitHub profile, you'll find a variety of projects showcasing my abilities in software development.
+I'm always open to new challenges and opportunities, and I welcome collaborations and contributions to my projects.

 Thank you for visiting my profile!
 If you have any questions or suggestions, please feel free to contact me.